awahal/brightctl/README.md

 - [ ] auto-dim when system is idle
 - [ ] automatically follow sunset/sunrise
 - [ ] follow system light/dark theme schedule

-#### License
-MIT License Attached.
-Not liable if your screen or gpu catches fire